Kruiser8/Kruiz-Control/js/Documentation.md

 **Format** | `OBS Source <source> Filter <filter> <on/off/toggle>` **Example** | `OBS Source Webcam Filter Rainbow on`

-_Note: The source must be in the current/active scene for this to trigger._
+_Note: The source does not need to be in current/active scene for this to trigger._

 ***